 Alternatively, you can buy a fabric cover designed to fit a window AC.
 Place the cover right over the unit’s outside cover to protect it from precipitation like heavy rains and snow.
 Thankfully, the fabric covers are available in most hardware stores.

 Installing an AC is never difficult, especially when you know how to insulate around a window air conditioner.
 All you have to do is carefully read and follow the window air conditioner insulation guidelines highlighted by the manufacturer.

 However, if installing insulation around the window air conditioner seems tedious to you, you can hire an air conditioning specialist in Phoenix to help you.
+We provide HVAC and plumbing services (including multi stage water filters) in all of Phoenix.
 The good news is that air conditioner installation and insulation services are affordable.